-See, when a new visitor lands on your WooCommerce store, they may or may not be ready to make a purchase right away.
-Some visitors know exactly what they want and have their credit card to hand, while others are just testing the waters to see what their options are and it might be their first interaction with your brand.
+See, when new visitor lands on your WooCommerce store, they may or may not be ready to make a purchase right away.
+Some visitors know exactly what they want and have their credit card to hand, while others are just testing the waters to see what their options are, and it might be their first interaction with your brand.

 A WooCommerce sales funnel helps you do two things:

 - Connect with visitors at their current spot on the "user journey" (more on this term later).